About Us

 Partners

 Cellphire collaborators include scientific and clinical leaders in our space, including the U.S. government research agencies, research universities, leading medical centers and blood centers, and industry partners to advance the development of novel cellular therapeutics.
-Applications include the treatment of acute and chronic bleeding, improved imaging, and regenerative medicine.

 Government